Chough: In culture

-Although these are mainly mountain species with limited interactions with humans, the red-billed chough has a coastal population in the far west of its range, and has cultural connections particularly with Cornwall, where it appears on the Cornish Coat of Arms.
+Although these are mainly mountain species with limited interactions with humans, the red-billed chough has a coastal population in the far west of its range, and has cultural connections particularly with Cornwall, where it appears on the county's Coat of Arms.
 A legend from that county says that King Arthur did not die but was transformed into a red-billed chough, and hence killing this bird was unlucky.

 The red-billed chough was formerly reputed to be a habitual thief of small objects from houses, including burning wood or lighted candles, which it would use to set fire to haystacks or thatched roofs.

 As a high altitude species with limited contact with humans until the development of mountain tourism activities, the Alpine chough has little cultural significance.
 It was, however, featured together with its wild mountain habitat in Olivier Messiaen's Catalogue d'oiseaux ("Bird catalogue"), a piano piece written in 1956–58.
 Le chocard des alpes ("The Alpine Chough") is the opening piece of Book 1 of the work.